diogogithub/gnu-social/docs/developer/src/core/overview.md

 returns an array with the database definition.
 The latter handles the loading of modules (components and plugins).

-This datbase definition is handled by the `SchemaDefPass` class, which extends `Doctrine\Persistence\Mapping\Driver\StaticPHPDriver`.
+This database definition is handled by the `SchemaDefPass` class, which extends `Doctrine\Persistence\Mapping\Driver\StaticPHPDriver`.
 The function `loadMetadataForClass` is called by the Symfony framework for each file in `src/Entity/`.
 It allows us to call the